 Cellular reception isn’t great at Boat Harbour and Ubers are hit or miss in Port Stephens.
 Therefore, plan ahead if you’re not driving to the whale watch area in your own vehicle, so you don’t get stuck at the Champagne spa.
 We almost got stuck ourselves.

-Is Finding and Swimming in the Champagne Spa in Port Stephens Worth it?
+Is the Champagne Spa Worth it?

 Going to the Champagne Spa in Port Stephens was absolutely worth it.
 The Champagne Spa fulfilled my expectations and was a great half-day trip for my family.
 I loved that it taught my kids, whom we’re raising to be GLOBAL citizens, both time management in coordinating public transportation and patience in having to wait for the not so frequent bus.